 Beyond eating small meals, eating protein rich meals and avoiding known triggers (smells, foods etc), what else can you do to get some relief?

 There are multiple pieces of evidence showing that ginger, acupressure and increased vitamin B6 may be beneficial (in studies compared to placebo) in relieving the discomfort associated with nausea and/or vomiting early in pregnancy.

 Let’s look at those ingredients in a bit more detail then.

 Ginger is a flowering plant and the rhizome (root) is eaten.
 Ginger contains pungent phenolic substances collectively known as gingerols.
 6-Gingerol is the major pharmacologically-active component of ginger.
 It is known for its outstanding benefits, including anticancer, anti-inflammation, and anti-oxidation.
 Its secret superpower relates to the job it has in your gut.
 As you eat, the ginger acts directly on your digestive tract.
-It can increase gastric contractility (the bit where your food breaks down) speeding up gastric emptying and therefore increasing the transit time of meals.
+It can increase gastric contractility (the bit where your food breaks down) speed up gastric emptying and therefore decrease the transit time of meals.
 This amazing function can decrease the feeling of nausea.
 We’ll take it!
 Even the slightest ease can be magical when you feel like this.